openxpki/openxpki/doc/quickstart.md

 run the config!

-Starting with v3.22, there is mandatory cross check of config, database schema and code via the [system.version.depend]{.title-ref} node.
+Starting with v3.22, there is mandatory cross check of config, database schema and code via the `system.version.depend` node.
 We recommend to keep and maintain this in your config!

 ## Debian Builds